Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 SONG OF THE SEA

 The Song of the Sea, a poem and prayer of praise (Exod.
-15:1-18), concludes the story of safely fleeing Egypt and underscores God as the Redeemer.
-I chose to weave five tapestries in which the viewer finds herself in the midst of this suspenseful chapter of history, ending the series with a faded-looking sixth tapestry, an old photograph of the joyous finale at the shore of the Sea of Reeds.
+15:1-18), concludes the story of the Israelites safely fleeing Egypt and it underscores God as the Redeemer.
+I wanted to weave four tapestries in which the viewer finds herself in the midst of this suspenseful chapter of history.

 - Click on images for more information.